mhekkel/libzeep/README.txt

 	ifstream file("/...", ios::binary); // avoid CRLF translation file >> doc;

 Now that you have a document, you can walk its content which is organised in nodes.
 There are several nodes classes, the most interesting for most is xml::element.
-The elements can have children, some of which are also elements.
+These elements can have children, some of which are also elements.

+Internally the nodes are stored as linked lists.
+However, to conform to STL coding practices, xml::element can used like a container.
+The iterator of xml::element (which it inherits from its base class xml::container) only returns child xml::element objects skipping over comments and processing instructions.

+So, to iterate over all elements directly under the first element of a document, we do something like this:

+	xml::element& first = *doc.child();
+	for (xml::document::iterator e = first.begin(); e != first.end(); ++e)
+		cout << e.name() << endl;

+Likewise you can iterate over the attributes of an xml::element, like this:

+	for (xml::element::attribute_iterator a = e.attr_begin(); a != e.attr_end(); ++a)
+		cout << a->name() << endl;

+More often you're interested in a specific element among many others.
+Now you can recursively iterate the tree until you've found what you're looking for, but it is way easier to use xpaths in that case.
+Let say you need the element 'book' having an attribute 'title' with value 'Du côté de chez Swann', you could do this:

+	xml::element* book = doc.find("//book[@title='Du côté de chez Swann']");

+You can access the attributes by name:

+	assert(book->get_attribute("author") == "Proust");

+And the content, contained in the text nodes of an element:

+	cout << book->content() << endl;

+And writing out an XML file again can be done by writing an xml::document:

+	cout << doc;

+Or by using xml::writer directly.

+libzeep has XML Namespace support.
+The qname method of the nodes returns a qualified name, that is the namespace prefix, a colon and the localname contatenated.
+(Something like 'ns:book').
+The method name() returns the qname() with its prefix stripped off.

 SOAP Server -- usage